The Other Half of Regulatory Theory

 Finally, jurisprudentially, we offer some initial steps towards a theory of relational regulatory agencies that makes sense of their core practices.
-We demonstrate the regulatory implications – in both substance and form – of undertaking the role of establishing and maintaining the infrastructure for just interpersonal interaction and advance a preliminary account of the regulatory toolkit appropriate to this horizontal task.
+We demonstrate the regulatory implications – in both substance and form – of undertaking the role of establishing and maintaining the infrastructure for just interpersonal interaction and advance a preliminary account of the regulatory toolkit appropriate to this relational task.

 Keywords: Regulation, Private Law